canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 thin.
 This helps maintain readability and maintainability.
 To accomplish this, you extract your scope from the can.Component into a can.Map.

-Open up `restaurant_list`, and add the following code to the top of the file:
+Open up `restaurant_list.js`, and add the following code to the top of the file:

 ```